-This 24 page self-assessment will help teams transform their talents and build a more effective team.
+- This 24 page self-assessment will help teams transform their talents and build upon work productivity with a more effective team.

+- The Parker Team Player Survey is meant to be administer in a team meeting.
 Each individual booklet includes complete scoring information, interpretation of the results, and feedback materials.

-Also available in Spanish and French.
+- Also available in Spanish and French

-Please call for information.
+- Please call for information.
 202-237-7179

 The measures of internal consistency were low for the Challenger and Collaborator styles given the small number of items and the tendency for individuals to report more than one style.
 No significant differences were found in the reliability coefficients calculated for the business or student samples.
 Validity was measured through a comparison of self and peer ratings on the PTPS gathered at a variety of organizations.
 Whereas the correlations were all statistically significant, the correlation for the Collaborator score was low.

 Kirnan, J.P, Woodruff, D. (1994).
 Reliability And Validity Estimates Of The Parker Team Player Survey.
 Educational And Psychological Measurement, Vol. 54 (4): 1030-1037.